clibequilibrium/EquilibriumEngine/README.md

 * [Install CMake](https://cmake.org/download/)
 * [Install LLVM](https://releases.llvm.org/)

-*You might need Visual Studio build tools installed so clang can link to MSVC*
+*You might need Visual Studio build tools installed so clang can link to MSVC static libraries.
+In case if Visual Studio is your primarily IDE please consider following [these steps](https://learn.microsoft.com/en-us/cpp/build/clang-support-cmake?view=msvc-170) and check the issues section if you have troubles building the engine.*

 The rest of the dependencies included within the project: